-The Governor and the Legislature should assertively respond to the growing mental health crisis among California’s children with a comprehensive effort to make schools “centers of wellness,” the Commission has concluded.
+The Commission concludes that the Governor and the Legislature should assertively respond to the growing mental health crisis among California’s children with a comprehensive effort to make schools “centers of wellness,” the Commission has concluded.

 The report, Every Young Heart and Mind: Schools as Centers of Wellness, is the product of more than 20 community meetings, many of them within the communities struggling to overcome intergenerational poverty, disproportionately poor health outcomes and systemic racism.
 The Commission also consulted deeply with educational and mental health experts and practitioners who have been entrepreneurially forging partnerships to better identify and meet the needs of schoolchildren and their families, including younger siblings who are not yet in school.